Welcome to Vermont

 Sailing

-While Vermont is renowned for its picturesque landscapes and mountainous terrain, it might surprise many that it also offers a delightful sailing experience.
+While Vermont is renowned for its picturesque landscapes and mountainous terrain, it might surprise many that it offers a delightful sailing experience.
 Lake Champlain, one of the largest freshwater lakes in the United States, stretches along the western border of Vermont, providing an idyllic setting for sailing enthusiasts.
-The lake’s expansive waters, framed by the Adirondack Mountains and the Green Mountains, create a serene and scenic backdrop for sailing adventures.
-Marinas and sailing clubs—such as Lake Champlain Yacht Club—dot the lakeshore, offering opportunities for both seasoned sailors and novices to explore the gentle waves of Lake Champlain.
+The lake’s expansive waters, framed by the Adirondack and Green Mountains, create a serene and scenic backdrop for sailing adventures.
+Marinas and sailing clubs—such as Lake Champlain Yacht Club—dot the lakeshore, offering opportunities for seasoned sailors and novices to explore the gentle waves of Lake Champlain.

 Burlington Wake Co